DBS Country Risk Heatmap

 Welcome to DBS Country Risk Heatmaps.
 We showcase a cross section and a time series heatmap of a wide range of macro health indicators of 27 major emerging market economies.
 You can toggle between the Cross section and Time series tabs below to access the two heatmaps.
 The dynamic visualisations provide overall rankings to identify relative risks going forward using latest available data.
 In the time series heatmap, we provide the evolution of overall rankings over the past six years.

-Many EMs have seen their cover for foreign obligations, saving-investment balance, and fiscal position weaken in recent years.
+Many EM economies have seen their debt position, cover for foreign obligations, and savings-investment balance weaken in recent years.
 Asia looks relatively healthy vs EM peers, despite China's structural challenges.
-Taiwan, Vietnam, South Korea, and Indonesia have some of the best scores regionally.
+Taiwan, South Korea, and most of ASEAN have some of the best scores in Asia.

 Source: BIS, CEIC, IIF, IMF, DBS Research.
 Note: Indicators are in % of GDP, unless otherwise stated.